VeronikkAhri/ux-for-devs/docs/README.md

 - [9.
 Mobile UX](mobile.md)

 Each document focuses on practical guidance, clear examples, and explanations that can help improve the user experience of the products you build.

+## How to Navigate the Course

+Start with the introduction, then progress through the topics at your own pace.
+Many sections reference one another, so feel free to jump between them as needed.
+The examples file includes small code snippets that demonstrate key ideas from the other lessons.

+If you’re new to UX, focus on the principles and accessibility guides first.
+Developers looking to refine their skills may want to dive straight into the dev tips and usability testing sections.